 Note that there is one more level, right at the very bottom: Shimano parts with no model numbers or names; these are made for department store bikes, and are cheap and nasty.
 So just because the ad says “Shimano”, this does not mean you are buying quality.
 Find out what kind of Shimano parts they are, and compare with the table to see where they fall.

 Single speed – these bikes only have one gear.
 They are popular at the moment, for reasons that escape me.
 My daughter wants one, which prompted me to ask her, “Why would you not take advantage of a century of advances in cycling technology?”
 To which her response was a withering look of pity, and a grunted: “They’re cool.”
-I still think they’re stupid, and they certainly make it hard to get up hills, or even to get the bike started.
+I still think they are not the best choice, and they certainly make it hard to get up hills, or even to get the bike started.
 On the plus side, they’re usually cheaper and lighter than geared bikes.
 And they don’t have a geared derailleur system, so that is one less thing that can get dirty or broken – and one less thing that could be faulty on a used bike.